 What types of biomarkers are used to determine the best treatment for lung cancer patients?

-Two types of biomarkers are currently used to help optimize a lung cancer patient's treatment plan: driver mutations within the cancer's The molecules inside cells that carry genetic information and pass it from one generation to the next.
-Also called deoxyribonucleic acid to determine whether a targeted therapy is appropriate and the level of expression of a particular protein in the patient's tumor to determine whether an immunotherapy drug is appropriate.
+Two types of biomarkers are currently used to help optimize a lung cancer patient's treatment plan: driver mutations within the cancer's DNAThe molecules inside cells that carry genetic information and pass it from one generation to the next.
+Also called deoxyribonucleic acid to determine whether a targeted therapy might be appropriate and the level of expression of a particular protein, PD-L1, in the patient's tumor to determine whether an immunotherapy drug might be appropriate.

 When a gene has an error in its DNA, it is said to be mutated, or changed.
 Mutations can be:3

-- Acquired: Also called somatic.
-Present only in the tumor and not passed on to children
+- Acquired (or somatic): Present only in the tumor and not passed on to children

-- Inherited: Present in all cells of the body and passed on to children
+- Inherited (or germline): Present in all cells of the body and passed on to children

 Virtually all of the biomarkers that are helpful to making treatment decisions in lung cancer are acquired.
 Inherited biomarkers are still being researched.
-In this section, we are only talking about acquired mutations.
+In this section, we are discussing only acquired mutations.

 Several types of driver mutations cause cancer.
-Some of these include:
+Some of these are:

 - Activating mutation: An activating mutation is a change in the DNA sequence that can cause changes in the protein made by the gene so that the protein is always active, leading to uncontrolled cell growth.4

 - Fusion: Fusion, or rearrangement, occurs when a part of one gene fuses with, or attaches to, a part of another gene.
-The fused gene then produces a unique protein that promotes abnormal, uncontrolled cell growth.6
+The fused gene then produces a unique protein that promotes abnormal, uncontrolled cell growth.4 The gene rearrangement may also be referred to as a translocation.

 - Amplification: Amplification means that there are many more copies of a gene than normal.
-The overexpression then leads to increased protein activity and uncontrolled cell growth.6
+This causes overexpression and leads to increased protein activity and uncontrolled cell growth.4

-Examples of genes that can be amplified in lung adenocarcinoma include HER2 and MET.9
+Examples of amplified genes in lung adenocarcinoma include HER2 (ERBB2) and MET.8

 - Deletion: Deletion means part of or the entire gene is missing in the cancer cells.
-The deletion then leads to reduced levels of protein being produced by the cancer cell and uncontrolled cell growth.6
+The deletion then leads to reduced levels of normal protein being produced by the cancer cell and uncontrolled cell growth.4

 A person's lung cancer may or may not have one of the many known driver mutations.
 So far, scientists have identified more than 20 different driver mutations sometimes found in NSCLC and SCLC, and they are continuing to look for more.9

-Right now, scientists have the most information about driver mutations in the subtype of NSCLC called lung adenocarcioma.
-The driver mutations in lung adenocarcinoma that currently have FDA-approved targeted therapy drugs available are EGFR, ALK, ROS1, BRAF V600E, NTRK, MET, and RET.
+Right now, scientists have the most information about driver mutations in the subtype of NSCLC called lung adenocarcinoma.
+In patients with metastatic lung adenocarcinoma, the driver mutations in lung adenocarcinoma that currently have FDA-approved targeted therapy drugs available are ALK, BRAF V600E, EGFR, KRAS G12C, MET exon 14 skipping, NTRK, RET, and ROS1.10

 Image source: Hirsch F, et al. New and emerging targeted treatments in advanced non-small-cell lung cancer.
 Lancet.
 Vol 388.
 September 3, 2016